 At this stage language-rich interaction and experimental engagement with print form the foundation of literacy.
 Adults, similar to children, use their oral language as a basis for literacy.
-They build oral vocabulary and develop phonological awareness through social interaction, rhymes, stories, and dialogic reading.
+They build oral vocabulary and develop phonological awareness through social interaction, rhymes, stories and dialogic reading.
 Literacy emerges gradually through exposure to books, environmental print and early writing attempts.

 Develop phonological awareness (rhymes, syllables, beginning sounds) and letter knowledge through verse, games and manipulatives.
 Model the connection between spoken and written language through shared writing, drawing, labeling and everyday functional texts (lists, notes, captions with photos).